-2012-2013, for reference [superseded by 2013-2014 version] UFF PRIVILEGES
+2014-2015, for reference [superseded by 2015-2016 version] UFF PRIVILEGES

 3.1 Use of Facilities and Services.
-Subject to the regulations and policies of the University, the UFF shall have the right to use University facilities for meetings and to use all other services of the University on the same basis as they are generally available to University-related groups and organizations.
-For purposes of this Agreement, University-related groups and organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
+Subject to the rules and policies of the University, the UFF shall have the right to use University facilities for meetings and to use all other services of the University on the same basis as they are generally available to University-related groups and organizations.
+For purposes of this Agreement, University-related Groups and Organizations are groups that are directly related to University operations or the University community and that may or may not receive budgetary support.
 Examples of such groups include student organizations, honor societies, fraternities, sororities, alumni associations, faculty committees, and direct support organizations.